Soviet submarine S-99: Description

 S-99 was a double-hulled submarine that displaced 950 t on the surface and 1500 t submerged.
 The boat had an overall length of 62.2 m, a beam of 6.08 m and a draft of 5.08 m.
 S-99s crew numbered 51 officers and men.
 Her hull was divided into six compartments; the sail was very small and did not have a compartment.
 The hull was fitted with anechoic tiles captured from the Germans.
 The boat had a reserve buoyancy of 28%, enough to remain afloat with any single compartment flooded, a figure more than two and a half times greater than that of the Type XXVI.
 S-99 had a test depth of 170 m and a design depth of 200 m.
-In service, she proved to be maneuverable and was very noisy at full speed.
+In service, she proved to be maneuverable but was very noisy at full speed.

 The submarine was primarily powered by a Walter HTP turbine that drove a single propeller shaft using steam generated when highly concentrated hydrogen peroxide was sprayed onto a layer of activated charcoal to produce high-pressure steam and oxygen at a temperature of 963 °C. This passed into a combustion chamber into which kerosene was injected.
 The resulting combustion converted the oxygen into carbon dioxide and carbon monoxide and further increased the mixture's temperature and pressure.
 Water was then added to the mixture to reduce the temperature down to about 530 °C, double the volume of the steam and convert the supersaturated steam into saturated steam better suited for powering a geared steam turbine.
 The steam/gas mixture was passed through a condenser to recover the water while the combustion gases were exhausted into the ocean.
 S-99s turbine could generate 7250 PS in shallow water, but only 6050 PS at depths of 30–40 m because the pressure of the deeper water created more back pressure which reduced the turbine's efficiency.
 The turbine gave the boat a submerged speed in excess of 20 kn.